Blogs

 Be sure to follow this handy checklist which will help make the year-end reporting process smoother for you:

-- give yourself at least a month in advance to prep; put your staff on a ‘year-end footing’ so they dedicate more time, effort and focus to chase orders and invoices, reduce expenditure, file expenses and ensure they have all relevant documents to hand.- Paperwork
+Preparation - give yourself at least a month in advance to prep; put your staff on a ‘year-end footing’ so they dedicate more time, effort and focus to chase orders and invoices, reduce expenditure, file expenses and ensure they have all relevant documents to hand.- Paperwork - gather all your paper and online documents (income records, bank statements, statements of account from suppliers, invoices, and receipts) so you can access them quickly and easily in case your financial reporting is challenged.

-- chase up unpaid invoices well before the deadline of the reporting and bank as many payments as you can, to ensure accurate accounts and avoid paying tax on money you don’t have yet.
+- Overdue payments - chase up unpaid invoices well before the deadline of the reporting and bank as many payments as you can, to ensure accurate accounts and avoid paying tax on money you don’t have yet.

-- keep track of all of your expenses as expenses reduce your profits, meaning you pay less corporation tax.
+- Expenses - keep track of all of your expenses as expenses reduce your profits, meaning you pay less corporation tax.
 You can claim anything the company has bought ‘wholly and exclusively’ for business use as an expense on your Company Tax Return.

-- cross-check the figures in your accounts and tax return against the figures in your supporting documents eg bank statements, invoices etc. Ensure unpaid sales made are listed as outstanding debts owed instead of revenue and note any invoices where there is a risk of no payment.
+- Accounts vs records - cross-check the figures in your accounts and tax return against the figures in your supporting documents eg bank statements, invoices etc. Ensure unpaid sales made are listed as outstanding debts owed instead of revenue and note any invoices where there is a risk of no payment.

-- make sure all information on your staff is up to date (payroll, benefits and expenses), as you’ll be liable for mistakes relating to tax or National Insurance.
+- Employee data - make sure all information on your staff is up to date (payroll, benefits and expenses), as you’ll be liable for mistakes relating to tax or National Insurance.
 Insist that employees provide the correct receipts if they are claiming expenses.

-- make and organise regular backups of your accounts and tax returns in progress, so if you lose any data, you can pick up from where you left off.
+- Backups - make and organise regular backups of your accounts and tax returns in progress, so if you lose any data, you can pick up from where you left off.

-- an experienced accountant or accountancy firm can ensure your year-end reporting process is smooth and accurate.
+Hire an accountant - an experienced accountant or accountancy firm can ensure your year-end reporting process is smooth and accurate.
 An accountant you can connect to on a personal level would be particularly useful in leaning on them should you need to be relieved from the stress that year-end reporting brings.

 At Kubed Solutions, we can assist you with your year-end accounting as well as any other accounting needs, and we can also act as a confidante and mentor during times of tension caused by financial reporting or any other business-related worries you may have.
 Be sure to get in contact with us today for a free 30-minute consultation by calling 07762657277.